cherryservers/cloud-provider-cherry/README.md

 on all nodes as they come up.
 It retrieves the ASNs from the Cherry Servers API and sets it for each server instance.

-The set of servers on which BGP will be enabled can be filtered as well, using the the options in [Configuration][Configuration].
+The set of servers on which BGP will be enabled can be filtered as well, using the the options in [configuration](#Configuration).
 Value for node selector should be a valid Kubernetes label selector (e.g. key1=value1,key2=value2).

 ## Node Annotations